Many of the recipes for the sweets originated centuries ago

 It is typically made from highly refined wheat flour called maida, saffron, ghee and sugar.

 Citric acid or lime juice is sometimes added to the syrup, as well as rosewater or other flavours such as kewra water.

 Therefore, it’s likely that during the period of Muslim rule in India, this dish was introduced in the country.
 Subsequently, replacing the Z with J in its name.

-Also known as Laddu, this sweet is one of the most well known and universal Indian sweets.
+Also known as Laddu, this sweet is one of the most well-known and universal Indian sweets.

 It is one sweet that is made by households more commonly compared to the rest of the sweets.
 They are dark yellow in colour and shaped about the size of a golf ball.

-Ladoo are typically made from gram flour, semolina, ghee, sugar, milk, cardamom powder, chopped almonds and pistachios, and vark to decorate.
+Ladoos are typically made from gram flour, semolina, ghee, sugar, milk, cardamom powder, chopped almonds and pistachios, and vark to decorate.
 Other flours are sometimes used too.

-They are usually eaten on their own and usually you cannot eat more than about two or three due to their thick sweet and dense texture.
+They are usually eaten on their own and usually, you cannot eat more than about two or three due to their thick sweet and dense texture.

-There are a few varieties of this sweet such as moti choor laddoo, boondi laddoo and atta laddoo.
+There are a few varieties of this sweet such as motichoor laddoo, boondi laddoo and atta laddoo.

 Peda is a sweet which is circular and is like soft milk fudge.
-It”s main ingredients are khoya, sugar and traditional flavorings including cardamom seeds, pistachio nuts and saffron.
+Its main ingredients are khoya, sugar and traditional flavourings including cardamom seeds, pistachio nuts and saffron.

 The milk is used to first make soft cheese as the base for the khoya dough and then the rest of the ingredients are added while it is still hot.

-Once fried and brown, it is coated all over with a sugar syrup flavored with cardamom seeds and rosewater, kewra or saffron.
-Dessicated coconut if often used as a finishing touch.
+Once fried and brown, it is coated all over with a sugar syrup flavoured with cardamom seeds and rosewater, kewra or saffron.
+Desiccated coconut is often used as a finishing touch.

 You can get mixture packs to make gulab jamun easily now at home.

-Halwa, also called halva, halveh, helwa, or halvah is a sweet usually made with semolina or wheat and can include nuts.
+Halwa, also called halva, halvah, helwa, or halvah is a sweet usually made with semolina or wheat and can include nuts.

 - Muscat Halwa is a satin-smooth textured halwa made from a combination of sugar and flour, then flavoured with the finest pistachio nuts, pine nuts and blanched almonds.
-It can look a little like Turkish Delight in the shops.
+It can look a little like Turkish Delight in the shops

-This is a wonderful soft and tasty sweet which is blend of finely shredded carrots, spices, and heavy cream.
+It is a wonderfully soft and tasty sweet, which is a blend of finely shredded carrots, spices, and heavy cream.

-The ingredients used to make gajrela are full shredded carrots, cream milk, sugar, cardamom powder, saffron, ghee and chopped almonds and pistachio used for the garnish.
+The ingredients used to make gajrela are whole shredded carrots, cream milk, sugar, cardamom powder, saffron, ghee and chopped almonds and pistachio used for the garnish.

 This is a traditional sweet from northern India, Pakistan and Nepal.

-It is similar to a glazed doughnut but usually of a harder nature.
-Balushahis are made of maida flour, and are deep-fried in clarified butter and then dipped in sugar syrup.
+Balushahi is made of maida (corn) flour and is deep-fried in clarified butter and then dipped in sugar syrup.

-A similar sweet is also called Badushah made from a stiff dough made with all purpose flour, ghee and a pinch of baking soda, and dipped in sweet syrup.
+A similar sweet is also called Badushah made from a stiff dough made with all-purpose flour, ghee and a pinch of baking soda, and dipped in sweet syrup.

 If cooked properly it is not too hard or too soft like barfi and it should be darker brown colour in the middle compared to its edges.